ebeneditos/telegram.bot/docs/index.md

 # Want more?

 If you want to learn more about Telegram Bots with R, you can look at these resources:
-- Package `telegram.ext` [GitHub Repo](https://github.com/ebeneditos/telegram.ext) or its [Wiki](https://github.com/ebeneditos/telegram.ext/wiki) to look at all methods and features available.
+- Package `telegram.bot` [GitHub Repo](https://github.com/ebeneditos/telegram.bot) or its [Wiki](https://github.com/ebeneditos/telegram.bot/wiki) to look at all methods and features available.
 - You can also check Telegram's documentation [Bots: An introduction for developers](http://core.telegram.org/bots) and [Telegram Bot API](http://core.telegram.org/bots/api) to familiarize with the API.

 # Attribution